Cyfrin/Updraft/courses/advanced-foundry/1-How-to-create-an-erc20-crypto-currency/1-erc20-welcome-to-advanced/+page.md

 Welcome to our advanced foundry course.
 We hit the ground running in this section.
 We are going to develop an ERC20 Crypto Currency.
 You will:

+Testing some random link maybe hello.in

+Testing another loans.in

 1. learn the fundamentals of ERC20
 2. manually create your own token
 3. explore the OpenZeppelin